Optimization & Compression

 ### Mesh Optimization

-**Reduce vertex count:**
+**Reduce vertex count further:**

-- Use mesh simplification in production builds
+- Use [mesh simplification](/docs/how-to-guides/optimization/compress-meshes#mesh-simplification) to reduce vertex counts in production builds

 - Remove unnecessary geometry before export